Thinking Of Moving Out Of London? 8 Reasons Why Not

-It is then that many city parents start getting all misty-eyed and turn to property-porning over commuter cities, thinking where to move out of London, looking at seaside towns, Wales, the Southern Hemisphere; imagining the mansion houses they could afford if they just gave up living in London.
+It is then that many city parents start getting all misty-eyed and turn to property crushes over commuter cities, thinking where to move out of London, looking at seaside towns, Wales, the Southern Hemisphere; imagining the mansion houses they could afford if they just gave up living in London.

-And anyway, they mutter – there are too many people and it’s polluted here, knife crime is always on the news, the traffic is rubbish and the restaurants are expensive, the tourists walk too slow and what about the terrorists?
+And anyway, they mutter – there are too many people and it’s polluted here, the traffic is rubbish, the restaurants are expensive and the tourists walk too slowly.

 Well, there are very good reasons to stay in the capital and raise your family here.
 Compromise a little, rearrange your perspective, and London – an amazing, vibrant, exciting city – can still be the place to grow smart, healthy, intelligent kids.

 Let me outline the reasons why I think the answer to ‘Should i move out of London?’ is no. If you’re looking for reasons to move to London, these might come in useful too.

 1. Space Is Important But Overrated

 I know of what I write here.
 As New Zealanders who are used to broad, bright spaces, my husband, in particular, finds the lack of space in our flat difficult because we have a lot of kids.

 Our five boys share one room – having reached critical mass, the only solution to our space crisis was to build bunks and effectively attach the kids to the walls.